Roland Warren, CEO of Care Net, at the Lighthouse banquet

 For Roland Warren, being pro-life is just not enough.

 Warren is the president and CEO of Care Net, a network that serves over one-thousand pregnancy centers in North America.
-On March 2, at the Venetian Catering Hall in Garfield, New Jersey, he was the keynote speaker at Lighthouse Pregnancy Resource Center’s annual fundraising banquet.
+Earlier this year, at the Venetian Catering Hall in Garfield, New Jersey, he was the keynote speaker at Lighthouse Pregnancy Resource Center’s annual fundraising banquet.
 The Princeton University and Wharton Business School alumnus implored the crowd of 940 to adopt a more expansive “pro-abundant life” vision, as he laid out a biblical framework that aligned the movement with God’s design for families.

 The banquet’s theme of Abundant Life was inspired by Psalm 36:9: “For with you is the fountain of life, in your light we see light.”
 The backdrop of the stage was comprised of 536 balloons, one for every baby born though the ministry of Lighthouse Pregnancy Resource Center in 2019 at its locations in Paterson, Hackensack, and Wayne.